MuhammedKalkan/Portal/README.md

 ## Published Tile Sets
 Note that this tilesets are for testing purposes.
 An Alpha version.

+### PAMAP 1m
+1 meters resolution for US, Carbon County, PA area only is now live on server.

 ### NED 10m
 10 meters resolution for US, Monument Valley area only is now live on server.